Lonsofore/cod2install/README.md

 ## About:
 I recommend you to look this [link](https://killtube.org/showthread.php?2454-Work-in-progress-Setup-CoD2-on-your-ubuntu-14-04-server) first.
 And you will need to do all this points if you want to install cod2 server.

 But!
 With my sh you can do all this steps much faster!

+I measured the time from VDS purchase to full CoD2 installation with this .sh and it's less than 10 minutes (with uploading all cod2 files!).

+So, any beginner, even he doesn't know anything about Linux can install CoD2 server on Linux now!

 ## So, what does this do: